quiltdata/quilt/docs/API Reference/api.md

 ## logged\_in()  {#logged\_in}

-Return registry URL if Quilt client is authenticated.
+Return catalog URL if Quilt client is authenticated.
 Otherwise return `None`.